d0r1h/Churn-Analysis/README.md

 ## Models

-* Final model used is an ensemble of differnet classifier as it can be seen in figure, such as:
+* The final model used is an ensemble of different classifiers such as:
     * KNN
     * Random Forest
     * Xgboost
-* It achieves 94.3% of test accuracy with 94.3% f1 score.
+* It achieves 94.3% of test accuracy.

 ## Project Pipeline